weberxw/codeleap/README.md

     {
         "title": "Edited Post",
-        "content": "This content has been edited",
+        "content": "This content has been edited"
     }

 * **DELETE https://codeleap.herokuapp.com/careers/{ID}/** - Delete an existent Post by ID